graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

+**Arguments:**

+- `field`: Represents a selection path map syntax.

 ### @shareable

 ```graphql
 directive @shareable repeatable on OBJECT | FIELD_DEFINITION
 ```

-By default, only one source schema is allowed to contribute a particular field to an
+By default, only one source schema is allowed to contribute a particular field
-object type.
-This prevents source schemas from inadvertently defining similarly named
+to an object type.
+This prevents source schemas from inadvertently defining
-fields that are semantically not the same.
+similarly named fields that are semantically not the same.

-Fields have to be explicitly marked as `@shareable` to allow multiple source schemas
+Fields have to be explicitly marked as `@shareable` to allow multiple source
-to define it.
-And it ensures the step of allowing a field to be served from
+schemas to define it.
+And it ensures the step of allowing a field to be served
-multiple source schemas is an explicit, coordinated decision.
+from multiple source schemas is an explicit, coordinated decision.

 If multiple source schemas define the same field, these are assumed to be
 semantically equivalent, and the executor is free to choose between them as it